ninolin/note/docker/basiccmd.md

 ## Find docker image, pull, and remove run and list

-We can find docker on open registry or use 'docker search [software]'.
-Docker hub is the official open registry(https://hub.docker.com)
+We can find docker on open registry like DockerHub(https://hub.docker.com) or use cli
 ```
-docker search node
+docker search [keyword]
 ```

 use docker pull to download docker image and use : to specific version

 ```
 docker pull node                //lastest version
 docker pull node:8.11.3-stretch //specific version
 docker images                   //list all docker image

 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
 node                latest              0e2811757f93        5 days ago          673MB